โš ๏ธ

 Grade C Risk (PVC sleeve)

-Consolidated view of PPWR packaging labelling: harmonized pictograms, deposit and reuse marks, the Green Dot transition, and surviving national marks.
+Consolidated view of PPWR packaging labeling: harmonized pictograms, deposit and reuse marks, the Green Dot transition, and surviving national marks.
 Evidence labels show how settled each item is.

-Article 12 harmonized labelling.
+Article 12 harmonized labeling.
 PPWR replaces the national label patchwork with a single EU label using pictograms for material composition and consumer sorting.
-The Commission implementing act that specifies the pictograms is due by August 12, 2026 [SIGNALED, not yet adopted as of June 2026].
+The Commission implementing act that specifies the pictograms is due by August 12, 2026 [SIGNALED, not yet adopted as of August 4, 2026].
 The harmonized label then applies from August 12, 2028, or 24 months after the act enters into force, whichever is later [LOCKED date].

 DateRequirementEvidence